Getting to & from the route

 Waterbus

-As the WHW skirts the shores of Loch Lomond there are options to take Waterbus services to other areas of the loch, for wider accommodation options, to break up your journey or to simply explore Scotland’s largest loch.
+As the WHW skirts the shores of Loch Lomond there are options to take Waterbus services to other areas of the loch, for wider accommodation options, to break up your journey or simply to explore Scotland’s largest loch.

 Contains OS data © Crown copyright and database right 2017.
 This map is not intended for navigation purposes.